stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/08-add-configmap/add-configmaps.md

 ### Utilize envFrom to Access ConfigMaps

 1. To utilize environment variables from a resource, such as ConfigMap, we can mention the `envFrom` field and specify the configmap name.
-Add this yaml to `deploy/values.yaml`. `envFrom` will fetch all the environment variables define in this configmap.
+Add this yaml to `deploy/values.yaml`. `envFrom` allows you to fetch all the environment variables define in this configmap.

     ```yaml
     # Example of using envFrom to load environment variables from a ConfigMap